osprey-dcs/quartz-calib/Quartz_Calibration_Procedure.md

 control system SME for further analysis.

 ## D.4.2.6 Archive calibration data
-- [D.4.2.6.1] At the end of the calibration runs, copy the calibration data to the archive location as required by ATS SEC.
+- [D.4.2.6.1] At the end of the calibration runs, copy the calibration data to the archive location as required by ATF SEC.

 ## D.4.2.7 Cleanup
 - [D.4.2.7.1] Upon the conclusion of the calibration session, disconnect the calibration cable set (being sure to leave the BNC